 When a cyclist is injured in an accident involving an automobile, insurance coverage on the automobile will usually provide coverage to the rider, including coverage for damage to the bike, and any costs for medical care, lost wages, and pain-and-suffering damages.
 In addition, if the rider maintains a policy for uninsured or underinsured motorist coverage, that coverage may also be implicated in a bicycle crash.
 It usually depends on the language in the policy.

 Accordingly, in is usually a good idea to consult a bicycle accident injury lawyer after any serious accident to learn more about your rights as a victim, and some of the remedies that may be available to you.
-A qualified personal injury lawyer, like those at Walton Law Firm, can identify the party responsible for causing the accident, and then ensure that the responsible party compensates those harmed by the negligence of the automobile driver involved.
+A qualified San Diego bicycle accident attorney, like those at Walton Law Firm, can identify the party responsible for causing the accident, and then ensure that the responsible party compensates those harmed by the negligence of the automobile driver involved.

 Statute of Limitations in Bicycle Accident Cases

 The statute of limitations in California for accidental injury claims is two years from the date of the accident.
 (Cal.
 Code of Civ.
 Proc.
 Section 335.1).
 This means if the claim is not resolved, and a lawsuit is not filed within the two- year period, the claimant will be forever barred from seeking money damages for personal injuries.

 Note that in cases against a public entity (e.g. city, state, school district, etc) have specific claims-filing requirements.
 Under most circumstances a claim must be filed with the governmental entity within six months of the date of harm.
 Accordingly, for any cases where such an entity may be a defendant, it is important to consult with a bicycle accident attorney in San Diego before the six-month period ends